tleung999/simplicity/README.md

 ###It should be pretty

 ##Technical guide
-###Fork the repo to your Github account
+1. Fork the repo to your Github account
-###Clone the fork down onto your local machine
+2. Clone the fork down onto your local machine
-###Create a new file in public/js YOURMODULE.js (with the name of your module)
+3. Create a new file in public/js YOURMODULE.js (with the name of your module)
-###Copy the contents of the file public/js/sample.js into YOURMODULE.js.
+4. Copy the contents of the file public/js/sample.js into YOURMODULE.js.
 This will serve as your template.
-###Do not delete anything from the template file!(accept setTimeout, if your module is shorter than 30, which it should be!)
+5. Do not delete anything from the template file!(accept setTimeout, if your module is shorter than 30, which it should be!)
-###Put your view in the render function in View.
+6. Put your view in the render function in View.
-###In public/js/mastercontroller.js, add the following line to the $(document).ready function:
+7. In public/js/mastercontroller.js, add the following line to the $(document).ready function:
 ```javascript
   newYourModule = new Module.YourModule();
 alert(s);
 ```
-and add newYourModule to the moduleList array.
+8. add newYourModule to the moduleList array.

+9. Do not leave any variables that would pollute the global namespace.
+10. if your script includes any dependancies (besides jQuery) delete those libraries in your .done function

 ###Have Fun!!

-###Do not leave any variables that would pollute the global namespace.
-###if your script includes any dependancies (besides jQuery) delete those libraries in your .done function